helensparrow/nonparam/README.md

 ### Functions

 This package includes functions that replicate the kendall's tau function, wilcoxon test, and spearman test.
 Each accepts a dataframe and returns a results matrix.
-More in depth information can be found in the help page for each function.
+More in depth information can be found in the help page for each function, as well as the vignette file Overview.